James Thew - Fotolia

 "Companies usually find that when they invest in awareness training and cultural change, it is really the most cost-effective way to improve security of PII," he added.

 With the growing number of privacy mandates and concerns, George said HR organizations should also ask whether all types of collected information are truly necessary.
 "If you minimize the handling of that information, particularly items that allow someone to correlate different types of information and make it identifiable, you are reducing your vulnerability," he said.

 Many companies have encryption as almost their sole defense for PII, according to George.
 This is something that should invite further review by decision-makers.
 "The technology has improved and there is now less latency, but the data still needs to be encrypted while it is being used, at rest and in motion; and each of those states of data can require different kinds of protection strategies and techniques," he said.
-"There are data loss prevention and threat prevention methods that can help, but you have to have an overall plan."
+"There are data loss prevention and threat prevention methods that can help, but you have to have an overall ."
 You can't have silos; you need a strategy that looks at the handoffs between these states, he added.